Course Creator Stuck Under $50K per Year Despite Consistent Work

 What problem keeps coming up in your content?

-Pick ONE transformation that’s repeatedly valuable.
-This becomes your evergreen focus.
+Pick one transformation that’s repeatedly valuable and make it your evergreen focus.

 Amara’s core transformation: “Getting out of reactive mode into intentional productivity.”